oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 technology and vendor-specific implementation details.
 The choice of how to *implement* abstract components can be left to the orchestrator at deployment time.
-This further increases the value of TOSCA as a technology and vendor-neutral technology for orchestration.
-TOSCA supports the use of *policies* to guide the design decisions make by orchestrators at design time.
+This further increases the value of TOSCA as a technology and vendor-neutral technology language orchestration.
+TOSCA supports the use of *policies* to guide the service design decisions made by orchestrators at deployment time.

 ### 2.2.4 TOSCA is Domain-Independent